-In the good old days If you grew up in the film emulsion era you most likely had to deal with the physical storage of the exposed film emulsions and archival prints.
-Photographers in that era exercised caution because film and printing negatives were cost prohibitive.
+In the good old days If you grew up in the film emulsion era, you most likely had to deal with the physical storage of the exposed film emulsions and archival prints.
+Photographers in that era exercised caution because film and printing negatives were cost-prohibitive.
 Do you recall the analog video days?
 We had drop-in video cartridges.
-In that day and time, we basically had the need for "physical" storage space.
-I had shelves of 35mm negatives, a few hundred 120 negatives and over a 100 video cartridges - all taking up physical space.
+In that day and time, we basically needed "physical" storage space for out tapes.
+I had shelves of 35mm negatives, a few hundred 120 negative rolls, and over 100 video cartridges - all taking up physical space.

-Time warp to the present day: I like many over time converted my collection of analog video and scanned my film emulsions and stored all that digital output on my hard drives - many, many hard drives and external drives.
-Making the transition from analog to digital was a learning experience with a never-ending appetite for more storage space.
+Timewarp to the present day: I like many who read this have overtime converted their collection of analog video and scanned my film emulsions and stored all that digital output on my hard drives - many, many hard drives and external drives.
+The transition from analog to digital was a learning experience with a never-ending appetite for more storage space.

-After I bought my first digital camera years back and upgrading cameras over the years I found myself only deleting the most blurry or under/overexposed images out of bad habit.
-I was out of control and had images spread across a dozen drives with no true way to know which drives held what images/video unless they were recently taken.
-I needed to mount the drive and fire up LR to browse endless amounts of worthless images just to find the few I needed - time to change.
+After I bought my first digital camera years back and upgrading cameras over the years I found myself only deleting the most blurry or under/overexposed images.
+I was out of control and had images spread across dozens of storage drives with no true way to know which drives held what images/video unless they were recently taken.
+I needed to mount the drive and fire up LR to browse endless amounts of images just to find the few I needed - time to change.